PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/StatsReset.md

 ### Target:

 The Pokemon you are resetting for.
 Set to Treasures of Ruin if you are targeting Wo-Chien, Chien-Pao, Ting-Lu, or Chi-Yu.
-Set to Generic
+Set to Generic for anything else that requires an A press to initiate battle.

 ### Game Language: